PreMiD/Localization/dev/presence/class.md

 ### `getStrings(Object)`

-Allows you to get translated strings from extension.
+An asyncronous method that allows you to get translated strings from extension.
 You must provide `Object` with keys being the key for string, `keyValue` is the string value.
 You can find the some of the strings using this endpoint: `https://api.premid.app/v2/langFIle/extension/en`